Blackjacx/SHSearchBar/README.md

 ## Next Steps

-- solve the scaling text on textField width animation bug when there are multiple SHSearchBars on the same view (liek the example)
+- solve the scaling text on textField width animation bug when there are multiple SHSearchBars on the same view (like in the example)
 - put the examples with images in this readme
-- add support for a blurred background view
+- add support for a blurred dim view
 - test programmatic use
-- implement storyboard support (low priority)

 ## Author